Thoracic Outlet Syndrome

 Also passing through the same area at the side of the neck are several major blood vessels.
 Compression of these blood vessels can also contribute to troubling symptoms, making it feel like circulation has been cut off.

-Deep ache or pain in the arms or shoulders is also characteristic of this syndrome.
+Deep ache or pain in the arms or shoulders is also characteristic of Thoracic Outlet Syndrome.
 Aches or pains may be constant, or may occur only when moving parts of the upper body, or holding those body parts in certain positions.

 Sleep patterns are often disturbed in many cases of Thoracic Outlet Syndrome.
 Sleeping can bring on increased symptoms due to the compression of the nerve plexus or blood vessels when lying down.
 Mattresses that are too soft or too firm can also contribute to problems because they force the body out of its proper alignment when in a lying position.